mmcollado/cis106/finalproject/deliverable3.md

 * Programing
 * Educational Applications (dictionaries and that kind of stuff)

-* How to get help with your Endeavour os machine: For get help with endeavour os I normally use telegram channel or also read the wiki of arch since is arch base is the same commands and interface.
+* How to get help with your Endeavour os machine: For get help with endeavour os I normally use telegram channel or also read the wiki of arch since is arch base is the same commands and interface also use the endeavour page.

 * Sources